What Is a Distributed Fiber Optic Temperature Sensor?

 Traditional temperature measurements such as point measurements or IR cameras may not provide the same level of coverages as a continuous fiber optic temperature monitoring system.
 Operators need to efficiently and effectively measure and alarm process leaks, hot spots, cold spots, and fire detection in real-time over various lengths.
 Being able to identify these events within a timely fashion, indicate their specific location, and then be able to resolve these events immediately is paramount to smooth plant operation.

-Benefits of Fiber Optic Distributed Temperature Sensing Systems
+What Are the Benefits of Fiber Optic Distributed Temperature Sensors?

 - DTSX gives you the insight needed to proactively prevent abnormal situations, reduce safety and fire risks, and identify irregular conditions and shifts in-process applications.